itsluminous/Music-Notes/README.md

 1. Click your profile menu in the top-right corner
 2. Select "Export Notes"
 3. A JSON file will download containing all notes with complete metadata
-4. The export includes: title, content, artist, composer, album, release year, metadata, references, tags, author, and timestamps
+4. The export includes: title, content, artist, album, release year, metadata, references, tags, author, and timestamps

 #### Importing Notes
 1. Click your profile menu in the top-right corner